-We've gone through a whole series of articles on training together; from how to train muscle groups optimally, tot hoe en when you set up a deload, tot different stimuli.
+We've gone through a whole host of training articles together; from how to train muscle groups optimally, tot how en when you set up a deload, tot different stimuli.
 Today I want to form a whole with you.
 I advise you to read previous articles for the complete picture.
 This article is about periodization and how we set it up.

 What is periodization?